Continvvm/continuum/docs/_tutorials/scenarios/scenarios.rst

 For clear evaluation purpose, the data from each tasks can not be found in another tasks.
 The idea is to be able to assess precisely what the CL algorithms is able to remember or not.
 Those benchmarks purpose is not to mimic real-life scenarios but to evaluate properly algorithms capabilities.

-Scenarios consist in learning from a sequence of tasks we call continuum.
-Here is roughly how continuum are created and used:
+Here is roughly how continual learning scenarios are created and used:

 .. code-block:: python